News

 ✔ Certified Manufacturing

-In-house R&D, DFM engineering, precision mold development, and customized packaging — supporting private label programs for distributors in the UK, US, Europe, Australia, and Asia.
+Comprehensive in-house DFM engineering, rapid mold prototyping, and tailored carton configurations, supporting specialized private label programs across the UK, US, Europe, Australia, and Asia.

 View Optical Trocar Specifications